Quantum D-modules for toric nef complete intersections: Twisted and reduced quantum -modules with geometric interpretation

-\begin{rem} By the twisted $S_{n}$-symmetric axiom (\cf Proposition \ref{prop:twisted,symmetry}), the reduced Gromov-Witten invariants are well defined on the class in $\overline{H^{2*}(X)}$.
-Notice that the reduced Gromov-Witten invariant are $S_{n}$ symmetric.
-The convergence domain of $\redprod{q}$ contains $\convtoric$.
-We will restrict ourselves to $\convtoric$. \end{rem}
+By the twisted $S_{\ell}$-symmetric axiom (\cf Axiom \ref{item:twisted,symmetry}), the reduced Gromov-Witten invariants are well defined on the class in $\overline{H^{2*}(X)}$.
+Notice that the reduced Gromov-Witten invariants are symmetric with respect to the $\ell$ entries.